sourcegraph/handbook/content/ce/working-with-customers.md

 ## Customer Discovery

 The [customer discovery playbook](https://docs.google.com/document/d/14iSqJBtiM32D1zSVVvtZGZmWVLuQ7S7MoJDM6wAhkyQ/edit) provides CEs with a framework and tools to successfully prepare for and conduct your first meetings with prospective customers (or even new stakeholders within existing customer organizations).
 These inputs should serve as the prerequisites to any customer demo because it enables you to tailor your content and talk track to what’s most relevant to the customer.
 It also provides key areas for CEs to consider and specific steps to take to ensure the CE has the correct context and knowledge to properly support a successful customer engagement beyond the initial meetings

+## Account Health

+The [account health playbook](https://docs.google.com/document/d/1YeuwtlplEkZEnmLMXZ1vKjJGImUZCIb1x4aCLXcNavc/edit) offers a repeatable framework for mitigating the risk of low adoption scores by offering suggestions for engagement as well as repeatable training and reusable content.
+This is a living document that should change to reflect available components in the [Customer Health Dashboard - Individual Customer](https://sourcegraph.looker.com/dashboards-next/194?Unique+Server+ID=Eventbrite) and mature over time to provide more refined resources to support Customer Engineers.

 ---